-How to Prepare for a Stairlift Installation
+Your Guide to Preparing for a Stairlift Installation

+There are many benefits to having a stairlift installed, but before you can take advantage of it, it’s important to prepare your property in advance.
 During the initial consultation, your stairlift installers will likely have run through the process and how long the installation will take.
 This will give you an indication of what you need to prepare.
-As a general rule, however, you’ll need to consider the following steps:

 If you don’t have a downstairs bathroom, it may benefit you to ask a neighbour if you can pay their home a visit if you need to.
 It could take a whole morning or afternoon to fit your stairlift and during this time you won’t be able to access the stairs easily.
 Make sure this doesn’t cause an issue by making arrangements with a neighbour or friend who lives nearby.

-Form a pathway for your contractors
+Form a Pathway for Your Contractors

 If you have a driveway, keep this clear too.
 This will make it easier for your lift installers to move the tools and equipment they need in and out of your house.

 Save time by making sure your stairs and the surrounding areas are clutter-free and tidy before the contractors arrive.
 This way, they’ll be able to get to work without delay!
 It also reduces the risk of anything getting damaged or broken during the installation process, which is something else you want to avoid.
-With this in mind, make sure you remove anything on your staircase and hallways so they are neat and tidy.
+With this in mind, make sure you remove anything from your staircase and hallways so they are neat and tidy.

 If you have artwork or picture frames mounted to the wall above your stairs, you may need to move these temporarily, too.
 This is something you can ask your stairlift company during the initial consultation.

 Prevent accidents and injuries by keeping pets and young children out of the way during the stairlift installation.
 They could distract the contractors while they’re lifting heavy parts or may even hurt themselves by touching tools and machinery.
-Your installers will need to pay close attention to the job at hand so it’s always best to keep pets and young children out of the way.
+Your installers will need to pay close attention to the job at hand, so it’s always best to keep pets and young children out of the way.